jeremy2206/Json-to-Box-converter/README.md

 An easier way to create customs skin for PCK Studio

 ## How to do ?
+- Use the Template model or rename with the same folder name
+- When you want to convert your skin, in Blockbench select bone and go to "Transform" and "Flip Y"
+- In Blockbench click on Tra
 - Convert your model in blockbench to .json (bedrock)
 - Then in the app Click on "Load a JSON file".
 - And when its done click on "Convert".